Electric Skateboard Basics: Deck

 Flat- Skateboards with flat deck (which means there is no concave) are rare although they provide large room for riders’ feet and space for board walking and fancy tricks.

 Camber- It is where you have an upward arch kind of shape.
 The camber tends to remove a little bit of suspension system and smooth the ride out if you’re going on a bumpy road at high speeds.
-Mounting components to a curved surface is complex, it’s recommended using two separate component enclosures.
+Mounting components to a curved surface is complex, it’s recommend using two separate component enclosures.
 In decks with positive camber, there will be much more flex because of the higher center of gravity.

 Rocker- It is the opposite of camber.
 The deck bends downward in a smooth arc (like a banana) so that the center of the board is below the trucks.
 This is also known to make for a comfortable freeride deck since it decreases the stress on your knees and ankles.
 Rocker decks have a low center of gravity, and many riders find the sloped shape more comfortable to stand on.
 The minimal flex makes rocker boards a good choice for carving and going downhill at high speeds.

-When you’re travelling really fast, you want to make subtle movements in your ankle.
+When you’re traveling really fast, you want to make subtle movements in your ankle.
 If you’ve got a deck that flexes and you make these subtle movements in your ankle, the deck can actually diminish that movement and your response time for turning and pivoting the trucks will be diminished as well.
 Therefore, the flex is also an important element to consider when choosing the electric skateboard.

 Once the side, front or tail of the board shows signs of cracking, it is time to start using the new board.
 Riding in wet or cold places can also distort the shape of the board and make the skateboard wheels uneven, so be sure to replace the board if you feel or see any signs.
-One of the worst cases is that the board may snap in the middle of the deck because of your wrongdoings or someone knocks you off the board.
+One of the worst case is that the board may snap in the middle of the deck because of your wrong doings or someone knock you off the board.
 Then you have to swap your deck.
 Since it’s quite complicated and difficult for common skateboard riders to replace the deck of an electric skateboard, you may damage the circuit board or the battery.
 So it would be better for you to ask someone professional to help you with it.
 After all, if there is something wrong with installing the trucks, wheels or batteries to the deck, it could be pretty dangerous.